dmacvicar/terraform-provider-libvirt/README.md

 ## Downloading

-*  Check that libvirt daemon 1.2.14 or newer is running on the hypervisor
-* `mkisofs` is required to use the [CloudInit](website/docs/r/cloudinit.html.markdown)

 Builds for openSUSE, CentOS, Ubuntu, Fedora are created with openSUSE's [OBS](https://build.opensuse.org).
 The build definitions are available for both the [stable](https://build.opensuse.org/package/show/home:dmacvicar:terraform-provider-libvirt:stable/terraform-provider-libvirt) and [master](https://build.opensuse.org/project/show/home:dmacvicar:terraform-provider-libvirt) branches.

 ## Using released builds